cypress-io/cypress-documentation/source/api/commands/task.md

 Cypress.config('taskTimeout') // => 30000
 ```

-## Set timeout in the test options
+## Set timeout in the test configuration

-You can configure the `cy.task()` timeout within a suite or test by passing the new configuration value within the {% url "test options" configuration#Test-Options %}.
+You can configure the `cy.task()` timeout within a suite or test by passing the new configuration value within the {% url "test configuration" configuration#Test-Configuration %}.

 This will set the timeout throughout the duration of the tests, then return it to the default `taskTimeout` when complete.